 There is a variety of Kanban board applications on the market.
 Teams from accounting to engineering have adopted the Kanban board to their processes.
 Which shows its versatility.
 One of the attributes that allow such applications are the Kanban swimlanes.
 This simple addition lets companies create boards that are just right.
 So keep on reading to see how you can do it too.

 Kanban board swimlanes are rows on a Kanban board.
-Those rows allows to define classes of service by visual separation.
+Those rows allow us to define the classes of service by visual separation.
 This increases documentation power for a kanban board as well as tidily groups tasks according to certain classification criteria.

 This idea was first used as a way for Kanban teams to go around the WIP rule.
-It was a way to hurry an urgent task without completing current work.
+It was a way to hurry an urgent task without completing the current work.
 To help identify such tasks, teams added an expedite swimlane to the top of their Kanban board.
 Then, if an unplanned urgent task appeared it would go to the expedite lane.
 Meaning the team could start working on it immediately disregarding the WIP limit.
 This allowed Kanban teams to have a faster reaction time and manage tasks based on the potential cost of delay (CoD).
-When Kanban rows are classified based on cost of delay they are also called Kanban classes of service.

 As more teams started using this Agile framework, the usage of swimlanes expanded.
 Kanban practitioners started separating tasks by urgency, teams, time, and other criteria.
 Thus creating Kanban boards with swimlanes that were better suited to their processes.
 Today, the most popular use of Kanban swimlanes are as follows: